-- □ Use only Sony recommended software, which is preinstalled on your computer, to write data to a disc.
-Other software programs may not be fully compatible and errors may result. - □ To make data on a disc readable on the optical disc drive, you need to close the session before you eject it.
+- □ Use only Sony Value-added software when writing to CD/DVD media. (e.g. Click to DVD) Other software programs may not be fully compatible and errors may result. - □ To make data on a disc readable on the optical disc drive, you need to close the session before you eject it.
 To complete this process, follow the instructions included with your software. - Only use circular discs.
 Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive. - Do not strike or shake your computer while writing data to a disc. - Deactivate the screen saver and exit anti-virus software before writing data to a disc. - Do not use memory-resident utility software while writing data to a disc.
-This may cause your computer to malfunction. - U When using your software application to burn discs, make sure you exit and close all other applications. - Do not switch power modes while using the preinstalled software or any disc burning software. - Connect and use the AC adapter to power your computer or make sure your battery pack is at least 50 percent charged. - Make sure you use the same disc burning software to add data to a used disc.
-Use of different disc burning software for additional data burning may cause a failure.
+This may cause your computer to malfunction. - U When using your software application to burn discs, make sure you exit and close all other applications. - □ Never touch the surface of the disc.
+Fingerprints and dust on the surface of a disc may cause writing errors. - Do not switch power modes while using the preinstalled software and while using the CD burning software. - □ Never affix an adhesive label to discs.
+This will affect the use of the disc irreparably. - Make sure you use the same CD burning software to add data to a used disc.
+Use of different CD burning software for additional data burning may cause a failure.
 For example, if you have a disc with data that you burned with the Roxio Easy Media Creator software, use the Roxio Easy Media Creator software to add some data to the same disc.